Murgator/rust-donation-plugin-tip4serv/README.md

 ## Donation plugin for Rust (Tip4Serv)

 This plugin connects your [Tip4serv.com](https://tip4serv.com/) store to your Rust oxide server.
-It checks if a player has made a donation on your Tip4Serv store and delivers the order (group, inventory item...) by typing commands in the server console
+It checks if a player has made a donation on your Tip4Serv store and delivers the order in a minute (group, inventory item...) by typing commands in the server console

 #### HMAC authentification